- Dark Music Days

 26th of April

 Concert within NoA’s winter concert series in Reykjavík.
 The ensemble collaborates for this event with composer Hróðmar Ingi Sigurbjörnsson who will put the baroque period’s love of transcriptions into good use and transcribe organ works by Buxtehude and Bach for NoA.
-And there’s more; we will also premiere a brand new work by Hróðmar Ingi so there’s a lot to look forward to.
-Time and place is 17.00 at Kjarvalsstaðir – Reykjavik Arts Museum.
+And there’s more; the fantastic recorder player Ian Wilson will make an appearance with the ensemble.
+Time and place is 17.15 at Kjarvalsstaðir – Reykjavik Arts Museum.

-Concert at Reykjavík Arts Festival.
-The event will include premiere of new works by Valgeir Sigurðsson, Hlynur Aðils Vilmarsson and Úlfur Hansson.
+Nordic Affect will make an appearance at Reykjavík Arts Festival.
+The event will take place at Roni Horn’s Library of Water in Stykkishólmur and include a premiere of new works by Valgeir Sigurðsson, Hlynur Aðils Vilmarsson and Úlfur Hansson.
+All further details can be found on the festival website by clicking here.

 - Skálholt Summer Concerts